kendalharland/mktree/doc/content/posts/reference.md

 Generates a regular file.

 The filename must be a valid filename for the current platform.
-It is evaluated as being relative to the root of its parent directory even if it contains one or more leading slashes.
+It is evaluated relative to the root of its parent directory even if it contains one or more leading slashes.
 If the file is declared at the root level then the filename is evaluated relative to the `root_dir`.